MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-configure-rms-connector.md

 ## Entering credentials
 Before you can configure the RMS connector, you must enter credentials for an account that has sufficient privileges to configure the RMS connector.
 For example, you might type <strong>admin@contoso.com</strong> and then specify the password for this account.

 This account must not require multi-factor authentication (MFA) because the Microsoft Rights Management administration tool does not support MFA for this account.
+In addition, do not block legacy authentication for this account, for example, by using an [Azure Active AD conditional access setting](https://docs.microsoft.com/azure/active-directory/conditional-access/block-legacy-authentication).

 The connector also has some character restrictions for this password.
 You cannot use a password that has any of the following characters: Ampersand ( **&** ); left angle bracket ( **[** ); right angle bracket ( **]** ); straight quotation ( **"** ); and apostrophe ( **'** ).
 If your password has any of these characters, authentication fails for the RMS connector and you see the error message **That user name and password combination is not correct**, even though you can successfully sign in using this account and password for other scenarios.
 If this scenario applies to your password, either use a different account with a password that does not have any of these special characters, or reset your password so it doesn't have any of these special characters.